-- a.
-All ship and aircraft commanders have an obligation to render assistance to those in danger of being lost at sea.
+a.
+All ship and aircraft commanders have a duty to render assistance to those in danger or distress at sea.
 This long-recognized duty of mariners permits assistance entry into the territorial sea by ships or, under certain circumstances, aircraft without permission of the coastal nation to engage in legitimate efforts to render immediate rescue assistance to those in danger or distress at sea.
-RAE applies only to rescues in which the location of the persons, vessels, or aircraft in danger or distress is reasonably well known. - b.
-RAE, however, does not extend to conducting area searches when the distress location is not yet reasonably well known (reference a).
-U.S. Forces will conduct area searches within U.S.-recognized foreign territorial seas or archipelagic waters only with the permission of the coastal state.
-When considering conducting area searches within claimed or U.S.-recognized foreign territorial seas or archipelagic waters, commanders must comply with the provisions of reference b for search and rescue (SAR). - c.
-RAE into the territorial sea or archipelagic waters of a foreign state involves two conflicting principles that must be considered: (1) the limited right of nations to regulate entry into, and the operations within, territorial seas or archipelagic waters subject to their sovereignty; and (2) the time-honored mariners' duty under customary international law of rendering rapid and effective assistance to persons, ships, or aircraft in distress at sea without regard to nationality or location. - d.
-The customary international law of RAE is more fully developed for vessels than for aircraft.
+AE applies only to rescues in which the location of the persons, vessels, or aircraft in danger or distress is reasonably well known.

+b.
+AE, however, does not extend to conducting area searches when the danger or distress location is not yet reasonably well known (reference (a)).
+U.S. forces will conduct area searches within U.S.-recognized foreign territorial seas or archipelagic waters only with the permission of the coastal state.
+When considering conducting area searches within claimed or U.S.-recognized foreign territorial seas or archipelagic waters, commanders must comply with the provisions of reference (b) for search and rescue (SAR).

+c.
+AE into the territorial sea or archipelagic waters of a foreign state involves two conflicting principles that must be considered: (1) the limited right of nations to regulate entry into, and the operations within, territorial seas or archipelagic waters subject to their sovereignty; and (2) the timehonored mariners' duty under customary international law of rendering rapid and effective assistance to persons, ships, or aircraft in danger or distress at sea without regard to nationality or location.

+d.
+The customary international law of AE is more fully developed for vessels than for aircraft.
 Moreover, while the right of innocent passage exists for vessels through territorial seas, no such right exists for aircraft in the airspace above the territorial seas-that airspace is considered "national airspace."
 Unauthorized entry into national airspace could be considered a breach of that state's sovereignty.
 Therefore, if an operational commander intends to employ military aircraft into national airspace, the operational commander should consider the possible reaction of that coastal or archipelagic state.
-The U.S. position is that aircraft engaged in RAE are an extension of the vessels conducting rescue operations and, as such, those flights are consistent with customary international law duty to render assistance and with reference c.
-Nonetheless, in accordance with reference a, there are additional coordination steps that may be required for use of military aircraft, as discussed below.
+The U.S. position is that aircraft engaged in AE are an extension of the vessels conducting rescue operations and, as such, those flights are consistent with the customary international law duty to render assistance and with reference (c).
+Nonetheless, in accordance with reference (a), there are additional coordination steps that may be required for use of military aircraft, as discussed below.

-- e.
-RAE and SAR actions should comply with any applicable international agreements.
-An up-to-date listing of international agreements may be obtained by contacting U.S. Coast Guard Headquarters through https://cglink.uscg.mil/NSARC. - f.
-Reference d is the DoD source document for determining the scope of a particular maritime claim (e.g., extent of a claimed territorial sea) and whether the United States recognizes that particular maritime claim.
-Reference d may be supplemented by fleet directives that contain updated information on foreign claims.
+e.
+AE and SAR actions should comply with any applicable international agreements.
+An up-to-date listing of international agreements may be obtained by contacting U.S. Coast Guard Headquarters through ">https://cglink.uscg.mil/NSARC>.

+f.
+Reference (d) is the DoD source document for determining the scope of a particular maritime claim (e.g., extent of a claimed territorial sea) and whether the United States recognizes that particular maritime claim.
+Reference (d) may be supplemented by fleet directives that contain updated information on foreign claims.